 - Issuing ITTs and RFQs for suppliers and contractors

 Even laws and regulations state requirements.
-They apply – not only to product development – but also to organisations and the processes they carry out.
+They apply – not only to product development – but also to organizations and the processes they carry out.

-In many use cases the principles of requirements management are very useful.
+In many use cases the principles of requirements management and engineering are very useful.
 When adjusted to the case at hand, it helps doing the right thing and saving time & effort.

-See an example of managing requirements in a large (investment) project – and how to respond to an ITT or a RFQ quickly:
+See an example of requirements management in a large (investment) project – and how to respond to an ITT or a RFQ quickly:

-If you feel your organisation could do better with requirements, you can trust our expertise to guide you.
+If you feel your organisation could do better with requirements management, you can trust our expertise to guide you.
 We help you bring structure and order in the house.
 We advise, how different disciplines can work together more efficiently.

 Definition of requirement